Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	10. Stress/Boredom rating:  1/5 (Dull)
 	11. Me-points:  2/3
 	12. Special categories:  Failsafe, Empathy Maximizer, Detached
+61. Beyonder Retreats
+	1. Authorial protest:  I have been suffering PSYCHOSIS, and my psychotic presences are even more obsessed with this game than I am.
+The most persistent of the presences identifies as the foremost Beyonder for the Commonwealth Unifiers.
+The most beautiful of the presences identifies as the foremost Beyonder for the Panarchic Ritualists.
+The "Beyonder" presences, and a few of the others as well, are *delusional would-be gods*!
+Yet I interpret Beyonders in a waaaay more basic fashion, and I will be talking about MY interpretation, not the psychotic one.
+	2. Mechanism proposal:  Beyonder Retreats try to recruit advanced talent from the galaxy.
+They're investments in how to try to appeal to 'timeless' minds, which is a category that the Old Empire believes in very strongly.
+They want mathematicians and extremely abstract thinkers.
+These people want recreation just like other people do, but the Old Empire is pursuing a kind of edge-case elitism that targets academic social status rather than conventional social status.
+They want what the game calls 'eternal philosophers'.
+	3. Mechanism proposal:  This exists strongly on the axis of trust.
+The Old Empire is inclusive and they believe that they can form bonds with people who are more capable than they are.
+They believe that loyalty will find a way to bind people together into beautiful and productive social systems.
+	4. Downside analysis:  The Old Empire is trying to recruit people *smarter than they are*.
+They are sometimes recruiting deeply manipulative people who will abuse the trust that they extend.
+	5. Progression analysis:  The lead-off from this into financial technologies is almost a downside.
+It's difficult stuff that is hard to really check over.
+Some of the financiers attracted by Beyonder Retreats are just con men making false promises of stability while setting up schemes.
+	6. Progression analysis:  The lead-off from this into bureaucratic technologies is purer.
+Attracting "beyonders" to live in the territory opens up the borders (somewhat) and establishes a growing talent base for keeping up with bureaucratic burdens.
+	7. Categorization:  As this is an attempt to improve society through recreation, this is a Hedonological structure.
+As it integrates local politics and galactic politics, it's a Galactic Politics structure.
+Despite being a recreational facility, it is also a Detached structure, because the people running these are focused on appealing to people with Detached values and personalities.
+	8. Mechanism proposal:  I see the Influence structures as highly protective.
+They help talented people remain safe and well-informed when these territories develop poorly.
+	9. Bureaucratic waste analysis:  This is strongly literal.
+Insofar as it is metaphorical at all, it has the problem that hedonology has: if the research misfires, it may distract people badly.
+	10. Liberation rating:  4/5
+	11. Protection rating:  5/5
+	12. Technological smoothness:  4/5
+	13. Technological extremophilia:  5/5
+	14. Stress/boredom rating:  2/5 (Calm)
+	15. Me-points:  1/3
+	16. Special categories:  Hedonological, Galactic Politics, Detached

 ---
 2021-3-31; I feel generally scared and/or angry at trying to ideologically analyze the Imperial technologies, which strike me as rotten with unspoken dependencies and/or outright lies, even though I can see that there's also some measure of brilliance and worth down there if I'd a greater mastery of the game to use it with.